compound-finance/compound-finance.github.io/docs/pages/v3/helper-functions.md

 function getAssetInfoByAddress(address asset) public view returns (AssetInfo memory)
 ```

-* `address`: The address of the asset.
+* `address`: The address of the collateral asset.
-* `RETURNS`: The asset information as a struct called `AssetInfo`.
+* `RETURNS`: The collateral asset information as a struct called `AssetInfo`.
-* `offset`: The index of the asset based on the order it was added to the protocol.
+* `offset`: The index of the collateral asset based on the order it was added to the protocol.
-* `asset`: The address of the asset's smart contract.
+* `asset`: The address of the collateral asset's smart contract.
-* `priceFeed`: The address of the price feed contract for this asset.
+* `priceFeed`: The address of the price feed contract for this collateral asset.
-* `scale`: An integer that equals `10 ^ x` where `x` is the amount of decimal places in the asset's smart contract.
+* `scale`: An integer that equals `10 ^ x` where `x` is the amount of decimal places in the collateral asset's smart contract.
 * `borrowCollateralFactor`: The borrow collateral factor is the percentage of collateral value that can be borrowed (including interest) by an account.
 The return value is an integer that represents the decimal value scaled up by `10 ^ 18`.
 E.g. 650000000000000000 is 65%.
 * `liquidateCollateralFactor`: The liquidate collateral factor is the percentage of collateral value that can be borrowed (including interest) before an account becomes liquidatable.
 The return value is an integer that represents the decimal value scaled up by `10 ^ 18`.
 E.g. 850000000000000000 is 85%.
 * `liquidationFactor`: The liquidation factor as an integer that represents the decimal value scaled up by `10 ^ 18`.
 E.g. 930000000000000000 means liquidation carries a 7% penalty for the account.
-* `supplyCap`: The supply cap of the asset as an integer scaled up by `10 ^ x` where `x` is the amount of decimal places in the asset's smart contract.
+* `supplyCap`: The supply cap of the collateral asset as an integer scaled up by `10 ^ x` where `x` is the amount of decimal places in the asset's smart contract.

 #### Solidity